coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/02.application-menu/item.md

 $mapinfo = $map->ApplicationMenu(['menuname' => 'SomeSavedMenuName']);
 ```

-and from web service, the coreBOS web service development tool code would be
+If you prefer to use the coreBOS web service development tool, you can use the following code:

 ```php
 $params = array(